matiashf/blockbuster/JOURNAL.md

 ## 2015-04-09 Periodic rendering and physics simulation

-Read about [how to coordinate physics simulation and periodic drawing](http://gafferongames.com/game-physics/fix-your-timestep/ "Fix Your Timestep!").
+Read article on [how to coordinate physics simulation and periodic drawing](http://gafferongames.com/game-physics/fix-your-timestep/ "Fix Your Timestep!").
+Implemented periodic rendering at 60 FPS (with frame dropping).

+The game currently moves a black ball with constant speed.